skupperproject/skewer/example/README.md

 ## Cleaning up

-BEGIN To remove Skupper and the other resources from this exercise, use the following commands:
+To remove Skupper and the other resources from this exercise, use the following commands:

- END
+And more!

 _**West:**_